StevenBlack/hosts/readme_template.md

 #Unified hosts file @EXTENSIONS_HEADER@

-This repository consolidates several reputable `hosts` files, and merges them into various unified hosts files with duplicates removed.
+This repository consolidates several reputable `hosts` files, and merges them into a unified hosts file with duplicates removed.
+This repo provide alternate hosts files depending on what you want to block.

+* Last updated: **@GEN_DATE@**.
 * Here's the [raw hosts file](https://raw.githubusercontent.com/StevenBlack/hosts/master/@SUBFOLDER@hosts) containing @NUM_ENTRIES@ entries.
-* Last updated: **@GEN_DATE@**.

 ### List of all hosts file variants